How to push logs Observability

 $ kubectl get pods -n defaultNAME READY STATUS RESTARTS AGEnginx-deployment-58fc999d7b-56jrq 1/1 Running 0 9m2snginx-deployment-58fc999d7b-5gkwz 1/1 Running 0 9m2snginx-deployment-58fc999d7b-gxbfr 1/1 Running 0 9m2sCheck Logs

-Section titled “Check Logs”Now you can open Grafana and check the logs with the Loki datasource.
+Section titled “Check Logs”Now you can open Grafana and check the logs with the Loki data source.